Thank you for your interest in helping us with translations.

 Localization mailing list

-To communicate with other translators, please join the Tor localization mailing list, where we organize translations, report errors in source strings, make final copy decisions, and address issues that arise.
-Please introduce yourself and ask any questions you may have after following up this instructions.
+To communicate with other translators, please join the Tor localization mailing list, where we organize translations, take decisions, report errors in source strings, etc. Please introduce yourself and ask any questions you may have after following up this instructions.

 Most of our localization efforts are hosted in the Localization Lab Hub on Transifex, a third-party translation platform.